 I really believed that, and it did.

-Not because of some woo-woo thing, or because we magically came into a ton of extra cash, but because I knew that you don’t have to see exactly how things will happen in order to make them happen.
+Not because of some woo-woo thing, or because we magically came into a ton of money, but because I knew that you don’t have to see exactly how things will happen in order to make them happen.

 You just have to start, and then keep going — one bite at a time, until you’re done.